 Opening Ceremonies for Bubble Plots and Poisson Regression

-By popular demand, Release 17 of Minitab Statistical Software comes with a new graphical analysis called the Bubble Plot.
+Minitab Statistical Software includes a graphical analysis called the Bubble Plot.

 This exploratory tool is great for visualizing the relationships among three variables on a single plot.